-The family of a Powys man who died after suffering a heart attack on a Cardiff street say he was let down be "gross failures" in his emergency care.
+The family of a Powys man who died after suffering a heart attack on a Cardiff street say he was let down be "gross failures" by his emergency care.

 In an inquest hearing at Pontypridd Coroner's Court this morning (October 11), the legal team representing the family of Gordon Smith accused paramedics who treated him on the day he died of a “failure of leadership”.